El Paso Wrecking Corp.

-El Paso Wrecking Corp.
-(1978) is an American gay pornographic film written and directed by Tim Kincaid, better known as Joe Gage.
+El Paso Wrecking Corp. is a 1978 American gay pornographic film written and directed by Tim Kincaid, better known as Joe Gage.
 It is the second in what has come to be known as his "Working Man Trilogy", which begins with 1976's Kansas City Trucking Co. and concludes with 1979's L.A.
 Tool & Die.
 The lead roles are by Richard Locke and Fred Halsted.

 Premise

 Hank (Richard Locke) and Gene (Fred Halsted) are fired from their trucker jobs after an alcohol-fueled brawl.
 The two search for opportunities in the blue-collar workforce, but are often distracted by other men along the way.